 Choosing the Right EV Charger For Your Home

 This is where a lot of shoppers get stuck.
-Not all EV chargers are created equal, and they aren’t necessarily cross-compatible with every car, either, so let’s break down the basics.
+Not all EV chargers are created equal, and they aren’t necessarily cross-compatible with every vehicle, either.

-• Level 1 chargers are the most basic and only need a 120-volt outlet to function.
+• Level 1 chargers are the simplest option, and only need a 120-volt outlet to function.
 This is the same US-standard size outlet you’ll find in most homes, which can help simplify the process of installing a new charger.
-Their main drawback is slow charging—as low as 3 to 5 miles per hour, depending on the car.
+The main drawback is slow charging (as low as 3 to 5 miles per hour).

 • Level 2 chargers are the next step up and offer a faster charging experience for compatible cars.
-They use a 240-volt outlet—that’s the larger-sized outlet typically used for home appliances like washers and dryers.
-You’ll also need to add a dedicated circuit to your electrical panel, in most cases.
-We can help with that!
+They rely on a 240-volt outlet connection.
+That’s the larger-sized outlet typically used for home appliances like washers and dryers.
+You’ll also need to add a dedicated circuit to your electrical panel, but we can help you with that!

 • DC Fast chargers are the cream of the crop.
 They can restore up to 80% of a vehicle’s battery charge in under 30 minutes, which is ideal if you know you’re going to be running out the charge quite often.
 The only problem?
 They’re expensive and require a dedicated high-voltage connection, which is exactly why you’re more likely to find them at public charging hubs instead of in homes.